-Making your home as safe as possible should be your number one priority.
+An egress window may be necessary for your home due to safety and restrictions.
 Luckily, when it comes to an egress window, it not only makes your home safer but also adds value in many other ways as well.

 While many basements have a window above ground level at the top of the basement wall, this is hard to get to and not usually large enough to fit through.
 That’s where egress windows come in to save the day.